 Voiced by: Yuuto Uemura (Japanese), Michael Johnston (English)

-- You meet him by saving him from an Invisible.
+- Big Damn Heroes: You meet him by saving him from an Invisible.
 He returns the favor later in the Daybreak Town sewers.

-- In III, during one of the boss fights in the Keyblade Graveyard, he appears to Sora and helps by summoning the Keyblades of the deceased Union Keyblade wielders to attack the boss all at once.
+- In III during the fight with the gigantic Demon Tower in the Keyblade Graveyard, he appears to Sora and helps by summoning the Keyblades of the deceased Union Keyblade wielders to attack the boss all at once.

 - Big Good: He takes over this role from Ava as the leader of the Dandelions.

 - Flower Motifs: Dandelions.

 - Friendly Rival: He's a member of the protagonist's rival Union (for example, if you are from Ursus, he will be from Vulpes), but there's no bad blood between the two of them at all.Ephemer: Our friendship transcends unions.